pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 xor     esi, esi
 call    f
 ```
-Here we now need two registers -- `edi` and `esi`.
-Assuming the author of
+Here we see that we now need two registers -- `edi` and `esi` to correctly pass
+`value` into the function `f`.

+Imagine then a situation where we did not change our code away from `long long`,
-`libfoo` (that contains `f`) wants to upgrade to wider integers because their
+but where the author of `libfoo` (that contains `f`) wants to upgrade to wider
-users are asking for that, and we upgrade the shared library our code is linked
+integers because their users are asking for that.
+If we upgrade the shared
-against _without_ recompilation, then our code (which expected `long long`)
+library `libfoo` (that our code is linked against) _without_ recompilation of
+our source own application, then our code would still run (because the linker
+finds a symbol with the right name `f` due to the lack of name mangling).
+However, because the artifact we had compiled expects `f` to take `long long`,
-would only set up the `edi` register correctly, but the symbol for `f` would
+it would only set up the `edi` register correctly, but the upgraded symbol for
-use both `edi` and `esi`.
+`f` would now use both `edi` and `esi`.

 If we're "lucky", this only leads to a crash, but it might lead to pretty much
-arbitrary behavior based on whatever happens to be in `esi`, in a way that's
+arbitrary behavior based on whatever happens to be in `esi` -- anything from
+wrong results to Heisenbugs based on any other code that might leave some random
-extremely hard to debug.
+values in the `esi` register --, in a way that's extremely hard to debug.

 This is but a trivial example, there are innumerable ways for libraries you
 rely on to break their ABI, including: